jshuadvd/hacks-n-notes/event_sourcing.md

 > A Projection Builder runs the events and returns the left-fold.

+## Rolling snapshot

+> a snapshot of the projection so we don't have to replay the millions of events stored.

 ## Read-model

 > So we don't need to query the projection.